hyperledger-archives/indy-sdk/docs/getting-started/indy-walkthrough.md

 Publishing with a DID verification key allows a person, organization or thing, to verify that someone owns this DID as that person, organization or thing is the only one who knows the corresponding signing key and any DID-related operations requiring signing with this key.

-Our ledger is public permissioned and anyone who wants to publish DIDs needs to get the role of **Trust Anchor** on the ledger.
-A **Trust Anchor** is a person or organization that the ledger already knows about, that is able to help bootstrap others.
+Our ledger is public permissioned and anyone who wants to publish DIDs needs to get the role of **Endorser** on the ledger.
+A **Endorser** is a person or organization that the ledger already knows about, that is able to help bootstrap others.
 (It is *not* the same as what cybersecurity experts call a "trusted third party"; think of it more like a facilitator).
 See [Roles](https://github.com/hyperledger/indy-node/blob/master/docs/source/auth_rules.md) to get more information about roles.

-**The first step towards being able to place transactions on the ledger involves getting the role of Trust Anchor on the ledger.
-Faber College, Acme Corp and Thrift Bank will need to get the role of Trust Anchor on the ledger so they can create Verinyms and Pairwise-Unique Identifiers to provide the service to Alice.**
+**The first step towards being able to place transactions on the ledger involves getting the role of Endorser on the ledger.
+Faber College, Acme Corp and Thrift Bank will need to get the role of Endorser on the ledger so they can create Verinyms and Pairwise-Unique Identifiers to provide the service to Alice.**

-Becoming a **Trust Anchor** requires contacting a person or organization who already has the **Trust Anchor** role on the ledger.
-For the sake of the demo, in our empty test ledger we have only NYMs with the **Steward** role, but all **Stewards** are automatically **Trust Anchors**.
+Becoming a **Endorser** requires contacting a person or organization who already has the **Endorser** role on the ledger.
+For the sake of the demo, in our empty test ledger we have only NYMs with the **Steward** role, but all **Stewards** are automatically **Endorsers**.

 ### Step 2: Connecting to the Indy Nodes Pool